Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 28 September 2025 06.22.39 UTC
+- WIB: Minggu, 28 September 2025 09.07.52 UTC
-- WITA: Minggu, 28 September 2025 07.22.39 UTC
+- WITA: Minggu, 28 September 2025 10.07.52 UTC
-- WIT: Minggu, 28 September 2025 08.22.39 UTC
+- WIT: Minggu, 28 September 2025 11.07.52 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: nature
+Kategori: success